-Irish Tears was another tune written during my “coffee house” heyday period.
+Irish Tears was another tune written during my coffee house heyday period.
 As with most Americans born in the states, I have a mixed bag of ancestors.
-On my father’s side of the family, I have both Scots and Irish in the family tree of genetic code.
+On my father’s side of the family, I have Scots ancestors in my family tree of genetic code.

 In the song lyrics, I wanted to evoke a feeling of shock and disgust without taking sides about who was right and wrong in that conflict.
 As with all other wars and violence around the world, I think it’s the children who are impacted the worst.
 If they live, they must deal with the horror of it and survive the insanity somehow in the aftermath.